|

 covers (but not limited to) the following areas :

-- machine and labor productivity
+- machine and labor productivity - quality performance

 - raw material utilization